KSDunne/statement_beauty/README.md

 ## Technology Used

+### Languages and framework

 - [HTML5](https://developer.mozilla.org/en-US/docs/Learn/HTML "link to html mozilla documentation") Used to create content and structure
 - [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS "link to css mozilla documentation") Used to add custom styles
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) Was used to dynamically reset the comment form if the reset button was clicked and to show a modal when the edit comment button was clicked
 - [Django](https://www.djangoproject.com/ "link to django docs homepage") The python framework used to develop the site

+### Database

 - [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) Was used as the PostgreSQL database in this project

+### Technologies and Tools

 - [VS Code](https://code.visualstudio.com/) Was used as the ide for this whole project
 - [Cloudinary](https://cloudinary.com/ "link to cloudinary homepage")
   Used to host images